New U.S. House Natural Resources chair opposes limits on fossil fuel development - NewsBreak

 “We can’t wreck our economy for something that’s not going to be a valid solution,” he said.

-The following interview, conducted by phone on Jan.
+The following interview with Westerman, conducted by phone on Jan.
 26, has been condensed and edited for clarity.

 And that’s really a broad subject.
 It involves not just oil and gas, but also all the mining and critical minerals that are needed for the electrification that’s being proposed and ties in with Chinese supply chains.